 - HM Revenue and Customs may change the tax status of an ISA in the future.

-Please note: No advice has been given by Shepherds Friendly, and if you are in any doubt as to whether an investment plan is suited to your needs, then you should contact a financial adviser.
+Please note: No advice has been given by Shepherds Friendly Society, and if you are in any doubt as to whether an investment plan is suited to your needs, then you should contact a financial adviser.
 There may be a charge for financial advice, and the cost should be confirmed to you before any advice is given.